Sage-Bionetworks/dccvalidator/.github/CONTRIBUTING.md

 your PR.
 *  We use [roxygen2](https://cran.r-project.org/package=roxygen2), with
 [Markdown syntax](https://cran.r-project.org/web/packages/roxygen2/vignettes/markdown.html),
 for documentation.
 *  We use [testthat](https://cran.r-project.org/package=testthat).
 Contributions
 with test cases included are easier to accept.

 ### Local development

+#### pre-commit hooks

 `dccvalidator` uses pre-commit hooks to check for common issues, such as code style (which should conform to [tidyverse style](https://style.tidyverse.org/)),